 Give Your Cat & Golden Retriever Private Spots

 Before you have both animals at home, prepare a private space for each of them.
 You can block off entire rooms for each animal, or you can use a corner for each.
 Both of your pets should have a space they can get to that the other can’t where they can feel safe.

 For example, you can put your cat’s litter box, food, and water under a table or behind a baby gate where your Golden can’t reach it.
 Your Golden Retriever can have their space outside or in another part of your home.

-In the early days don’t leave you Golden Retriever and cat home alone together if you have to leave the house.
+In the early days don’t leave your Golden Retriever and cat home alone together if you have to leave the house.
 Close one or both into their own space by shutting some doors.
-This doesn’t have to be long term, but until you know they’ve gotten used to each other, it’s the safest way to do it.
+This doesn’t have to be long-term, but until you know they’ve gotten used to each other, it’s the safest way to do it.

 After a while, you can stop relying on these safe spaces, but they’re essential before your animals get comfortable together.
 Even so, you should keep a safe spot for your cat’s litter box.
 That way, they have a secure place to do their business without interference from your dog.